quantaosun/pl3_gmx_mmpbsa/README.md

 Elaboration on step 3, modify README to only run 1 nano second instead of 10, so the final trajectory only named as step5_1.xtc, and all mmpbsa calculation will be on the basis of step5_1

-Elaboration on step 4.
+##  Elaboration on step 4 (When there is no halogen atoms, for halogen contained situation, see next below).
 To know the index for protein and ligand, run

 ```
 gmx make_ndx -f step5_1.gro -o index2.ndx